pifroggi/vs_temporalfix/README.md

 First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).

 > [!TIP]
 > * Feedback is much appreciated.
-If the model does not work well for you or causes issues, feel free to open an issue, or contact me via Discord (pifroggi and/or tepete) and provide a sample.
+If the model does not work well for you or causes issues, feel free to open an issue, or contact me via Discord (pifroggi or tepete) and provide a sample.
 That will help me improve the models over time.

 <br />